apokalipto/devise_saml_authenticatable/README.md

     # sure that the Authentication Response includes the attribute.
     config.saml_default_user_key = :email

+    # Optional.
+This stores the session index defined by the IDP during login.
+If provided it will be used as a salt
+    # for the user's session to facilitate an IDP initiated logout request.
+    config.saml_session_index_key = :session_index

     # You can set this value to use Subject or SAML assertation as info to which email will be compared
     # If you don't set it then email will be extracted from SAML assertation attributes
     config.saml_use_subject = true